About

 I experienced the issue regarding redirection.
 It is likely that your site has been hacked.
 First, change your passwords you use to access your site.
 Next look at each line of code behind the site and look for links to sites you do not recognize.
 Delete the links and hopefully it will stop.

 I was redirected when commenting on your last post.
-Start in the Wordpress dashboard under “appearance” then “editor” and look at the code behind the page titled, “comments”.
+Start in the WordPress dashboard under “appearance” then “editor” and look at the code behind the page titled, “comments”.
 You will likely find a problem there.
 Hopefully, it will stand out.

 Let me know if you have any questions and hopefully I can help you find a solution.